reality/dbot/README.md

 - _~link category_ - Create a link to the page on the web interface which displays the given category's quotes.
 - _~qprune_ - Delete empty quote categories.

+Unfortunately, this module is fairly highly coupled with certain other areas of the program.
+I am working on this, but note, for example, that one can still access quotes with the *~category* syntax even if the quotes module isn't loaded.

 ### Admin